 What is a good upload speed for video conferencing?

-A minimum of 1.5 Mbps upload speed is recommended for standard video calls, while HD video conferencing may require 3 Mbps or higher for optimal quality.
+A minimum of 1.5 Mbps upload speed is recommended for standard video calls, while HD video conferencing may require 3 Mbps or higher for best quality.

 Why is my upload speed slower than my download speed?